AI in the Job Market: Which Professions in Austria Are Changing the Most Right Now

 Methodology: Transparency Instead of a Black Box

-LLM Scoring: How AI Exposure Is Evaluated
+AI Impact Scoring: How the AI Influence Is Evaluated

 Data Sources and Reproducibility